black-sliver/PopTracker/README.md

 ## packs.json

 The list of uid -> pack info.
+Links should point directly to the file/download.

 See [examples/packs.json](examples/packs.json)
 and [schema/packs.schema.json](schema/packs.schema.json) for examples and details.